abbreviatedman/react-full-stack-database/readme.md

 71. In the `src` folder, create a file called `Home.js`

-72. On `Home.js`, create the following functional component:
+72. In `Home.js`, create the following functional component:

 ```jsx
 function Home() {